What is Chronicle FIX?

-Chronicle Fix is a fully featured Fix Engine which can handle all flavours of fix.
+Chronicle FIX is a fully featured FIX engine which can handle all current versions of FIX.

 What distinguishes it from the competition is pure speed!

 Built on our Chronicle libraries, and with the Chronicle philosophy, it employs amongst others, the principles of:

 - Zero copy.
 Eliminates unnecessary garbage collection and increases speed.

 - Runtime code generation.
 Reduces code size for efficient CPU cache usage and increases speed.

 - Smart ordering.
 Optimises parsing and … increases speed!

 All these combine to allow Chronicle FIX to achieve excellent performance results.

 The graph displayed below shows the results of parsing and logging NewOrderSingle messages:

 Note: When evaluating FIX publishers, we recommend that you measure them in a real running system, rather than going by an idealised view of the software from a micro-benchmark.